Being with You (album)

-Being With You is a 1981 album by American singer Smokey Robinson.
+Being With You is the ninth studio album by American singer-songwriter Smokey Robinson, released on February 17, 1981.
 It is one of the few Smokey Robinson solo albums that have been released in the CD format.
 It features the million-selling, Gold-certified single title track "Being With You", which hit #1 on the Cash Box Top 100.
 It just missed the #1 Pop position in Billboard, peaking at #2, making it Robinson's highest-charting solo hit after leaving the Miracles.
 It was also #1 for five consecutive weeks on the R&B Chart and for two weeks on the UK Singles Chart.